 Begin at Karangahake Gorge carpark, follow the signs to Karangahake Tunnel.
 This 1,100m tunnel was once the Paeroa-Waihi rail tunnel, now it is a fascinating adventure for pedestrians and cyclists alike.
 Bring a torch as it is dimly lit and can be hard to see others.
 Prepare to be impressed as the trail winds its way along the edge of the Waitewheta River, offering some of the best scenery of the entire journey.
 The track is flat and terrain remains easy (Grade 1).
 The picturesque river setting will have you stopping to take in the surrounds at every opportunity.

 Stop at Owharoa Falls for a swim in the crystal clear fresh water hole as water cascades down from its bush clad setting.
-The Bistro At Falls Retreat is adjacent to Owharoa Falls.
-Dine amidst the trees beside the expansive garden or in the rustic restaurant with the wood-fire blazing.
+The Falls Retreat is adjacent to Owharoa Falls.
+Lunch amidst the trees beside the expansive garden or in the rustic restaurant with the wood-fire blazing.
 The cycle trail continues along Karangahake Gorge Historic Walkway, through the Victoria Battery where steel and concrete relics line the path.
 Victoria Battery Train and Museum are worth a visit, also near the cycle trail.
 Information panels alongside the relics provide detail about the industrial history of the area.

 Waikino Train Station is a vintage hub for the Waihi to Waikino Vintage Rail, which takes passengers and their bikes on the 30 minute journey through the Waikino Gorge between stations.
 There is car and bike parking at the station and plenty of space for a pitstop and refreshments at the Station Cafe.